Limmen/gym-idsgame/experiments/README.md

 ### Training Experiments

+Experiments where one or two of the agents are using some learning algorithm to update their policy.

 #### Random Defense
 Experiments in the `random_defense-v0` environment.
 An environment where the defender is following a random defense policy.